suyash612/data-science-portfolio/AWS-Sagemaker-Pipeline/README.md

-# Basic Text classification using PySpark ML Pipeline
+# AWS Sagemaker pipeline with conditional step
 ## Overview
-I have implemented a simple multi-class text classification solution using the pyspark machine learning pipeline component.
+I have implemented a regression problem using the AWS Sagemaker pipeline, with a conditional performance threshold step.

 ## Dataset
 Ecommerce text dataset from kaggle was used in this implementation.
 The textual column is a combination/concatenation of product title & product description